Get Help Donate

 In its tenth year, join WA’s BIGGEST youth mental health forum on Tuesday, 18 August 2026 – streamed live right into your classroom.

-No matter where you are in regional WA – from Karratha to Esperance – your students can be part of this powerful experience through our live stream.
+No matter where you are in regional WA – from Karratha to Esperance – your students can be part of this powerful experience through our live stream, whether it be for the full day or just tuning in to a session or two!

 This one-day event gives your students live access to;